-- 1. Promote, when relevant, the incorporation of government bodies that promote racial equality in the work of the OAS' Inter-American Networks in the countries of the region. - 2.
-Create campaigns against the multi-faceted discrimination suffered by persons of African descent, in collaboration with other organs and organization of the OAS and international and regional organizations. - 3.
-Create a campaign for the signature, ratification, and implementation of the Inter-American Convention against Racism, Racial Discrimination, and Related Forms of Intolerance, and the Inter-American Convention against All Forms of Discrimination and Intolerance. - 4.
-Promote respect for and tolerance of different cultural expressions and religions with African roots. - 5.
-To promote measures aimed at combating racial profiling. - 6.
-Recommend that the Inter-American Commission on Human Rights (IACHR) monitor and prioritize a study on situations related to religious intolerance towards practitioners of African and African Diaspora religions in the Americas. - 7.
-Promote the strengthening of financial resources and the provision of the necessary personnel to the Inter-American Commission on Human Rights Office of Special Rapporteur for Persons of African descent and against Racial Discrimination, as part of a process for the integral strengthening of all rapporteurships of the Inter American Commission on Human Rights. - 8.
-Support states that so request, in the comprehensive review of domestic legislation to identify and abolish provisions that entail direct or indirect discrimination that could affect the persons of African descent in the region. - 9.
-Promote appropriate legislative measures, where appropriate, to strengthen recognition of persons of African descent. - 10.
-Promote the development of national action plans to promote the diversity, equality, equity, social justice, equal opportunities, and participation of persons of African descent.
+- 1. Encourage, where appropriate, the inclusion of government bodies that promote racial equality in the countries of the region in the work of the inter-American networks of the OAS. - 2.
+Create campaigns against the multi-faceted discrimination suffered by people of African descent, in collaboration with other OAS organs and agencies, as well as international and regional organizations. - 3.
+Create a campaign for the signature, ratification, and implementation of the Inter-American Convention against Racism, Racial Discrimination, and Related Forms of Intolerance, as well as the Inter-American Convention against All Forms of Discrimination and Intolerance.

+- 4. Promote respect for and tolerance of different cultural expressions and religions with African roots. - 5.
+Promote measures to combat racial profiling. - 6.
+Recommend that the Inter-American Commission on Human Rights (IACHR) monitor and prioritize a study on situations related to religious intolerance towards practitioners of African and African-diaspora religions in the Americas. - 7.
+Promote increased funding and the provision of the necessary personnel for the Rapporteurship on the Rights of Persons of African Descent and against Racial Discrimination of the IACHR as part of an equitable financial strengthening of all the IACHR rapporteurships. - 8.
+Assist States that so request in a comprehensive review of domestic legislation to identify and abolish provisions that entail direct or indirect discrimination that could affect people of African descent in the region. - 9.
+Promote appropriate legislative measures, where applicable, to strengthen recognition of people of African descent. - 10.
+Advance the development of national action plans to promote diversity, equality, equity, social justice, equal opportunities, and participation for all people of African descent.

-- 1. Promote awareness campaigns about the rights of persons of African descent, including campaigns against the multi-faceted discrimination of which they are victims. - 2.
-Promote the inclusion of the focus on the rights of African descent in programs and projects aimed at vulnerable persons. - 3.
-Encourage the signing, ratifying and adherence to the Inter-American Convention against Racism, Racial Discrimination, and Related Forms of Intolerance and the Inter-American Convention against All Forms of Discrimination and Intolerance.
+- 1. Promote awareness campaigns on the rights of people of African descent, including campaigns against the multi-faceted discrimination of which they are victims. - 2.
+Promote the inclusion of an Afro-descendant rights perspective in programs and projects that target people in vulnerable situations. - 3.
+Encourage States, as appropriate, to sign, ratify, and accede to the Inter-American Convention against Racism, Racial Discrimination, and Related Forms of Intolerance and the Inter-American Convention against All Forms of Discrimination and Intolerance.

-(b).
+b.
 Education on equality and awareness

-- 1. Promote the recognition of the history of persons of African descent, particularly the recognition of the consequences or legacies of the historical injustices of the enslavement of Africans in the Americas. - 2.
-Organize, at the OAS, expositions featuring publications from persons of African descent in the Americas, as well as exhibitions on persons and artists of African descent, and encourage the Art Museum of the Americas to establish cooperative relations with museums on persons of African descent and Africans. - 3.
-In collaboration with international and regional organizations and universities, assist member states with the inclusion of the history of Africa and the population of African descent in the Americas, of the fight against racism, racial discrimination, and intolerance, and of the intercultural approach in study programs. - 4.
-Raise the visibility of the cultural economic, political and social contributions made by the Afro-descendant population to progress in the region. - 5.
+- 1. Promote acknowledgment of the history of people of African descent, particularly with respect to the consequences or legacies of the historical injustices of the enslavement of Africans in the Americas. - Organize at the OAS expositions on Afro-descendent publications in the Americas, as well as exhibitions on people of African descent and Afrodescendant artists, and encourage the Art Museum of the Americas to establish cooperative relations with museums on people of African descent and Africans. - 3.
+With the collaboration of international and regional organizations and universities, assist member states to include in study programs the history of Africa and the population of African descent in the Americas, the fight against racism, racial discrimination, and intolerance, and an intercultural approach. - 4.
+Raise the visibility of the cultural economic, political, and social contributions of people of African descent to progress in the region. - 5.
 Consider the creation of a Historical Memory Center in the region.